Bolinus brandaris: Distribution and habitat

 This snail lives in the central and western parts of the Mediterranean Sea and has been found on isolated coral atoll beaches in the Indian Ocean and South China Sea.
 It was known since ancient times as a source for purple dye and also as a popular food source under various names, among which sconciglio, from which comes the word scungilli.
 This species lives on rocks in shallow water.

 Human use

-This species, like many other species in the family Muricidae, can produce a secretion which is milky and without color when fresh but which turns into a powerful and lasting dye when exposed to the air.
+This species, like many other species in the family Muricidae, can produce a secretion which is milky and without color when fresh but turns into a powerful and lasting dye when exposed to the air.
 This was the mollusc species used by the ancients to produce Tyrian purple fabric dye.

 Sea snails of the species Banded dye-murex Hexaplex trunculus were also used to produce a purple-blue or indigo dye.
 In both cases, the mollusks secrete the dye in the mucus of their hypobranchial glands.

 In Spain, and more specifically on the Mediterranean coast and the Gulf of Cádiz, they are called cañaílla, and are appreciated as food.

 It is a cannibalistic species; evidence suggests that intensive breeding by the ancient Minoans resulted in pierced shells, perhaps by other snails, due to the population density in breeding tanks.